Mira-cs/terminal_application/README.md

 ### Link to my repository: https://github.com/Mira-cs/terminal_application
+### Link to my presentation: https://youtu.be/oQV4mxSbq2Q
 ----------------------------------------------------------------
 ## References (resources that helped me with the assignment)
 A gentle introduction to testing with pytest (no date) A Gentle Introduction to Testing with PyTest - Bas codes.
 Available at: https://bas.codes/posts/python-pytest-introduction